derekmc/cookiejar/README.md

 While it would be possible to establish a fixed protocol for replacing hosts, this is not recommended.
 The best way, is for someone to simply startup the replacement service, and prove themselves reliable over time.

+# Reduced security infrastructure for implementers

+One of the principal advantage of cookiejar, is because it simply uses standard security infastructure for the web, it is much easier to create tools and APIs.
+So tools do not have to handle things like public key cryptography directly, they can simply rely on SSL for secure connections to a specific service provider.

+This makes it easier to design, publish, update and maintain tools that interact with cookiejar.

+Obviously, the drawback is that cookie jar is not fully distributed, and if a service provider needs to be replaced, there may be uncertainty about who should replace them, and whether they can be trusted as a host, both for service and data integrity, and uptime reliability.
+The benefit is significantly reduced transaction costs, improved speed and clearance, a diverse community of service providers and associated value networks.

+Traditional banking relies on a similar model, in that banks service a specific set of customers, often in a specific locale, and can interface with specific legal, cultural and investment needs.

+Cookiejar is not well suited for high finance, but for small web-based projects like donations, game currencies, etc. it can potentially be useful.
+It is fast, easy to use, and easy to adapt to your project needs.
+Most importantly, the host is intentionally replaceable, and they make all the data necessary to replace them, ie anonymized user account and active check information, available.

 # Prototype Implementation